-Students are responsible for reading, understanding and adhering to the information in this catalog.
-Ignorance of the stated university, college and program regulations will not exempt students from the ramifications of their Failure to comply with them and the penalties that may incur.
+Students are responsible for reading, understanding, and adhering to the information in this catalog.
+Failure to comply with the stated university, college, and program regulations will not exempt the students from the ramifications or penalties that could incur due to ignorance.